ADOFAI but Cursed

 Temporary data are stored inside each curse instance seperately.

-The inverse for curses is similar yet different to the inverse for functions.
+This concept is similar yet different to the inverse for functions.

 For each curse C,

-its inverse C-1 exists,
+its cure C-1 exists,

 that for each level L and LC,